Course Outline

 - How many species of Plasmodium can cause infections in humans?

-- Plasmodium ovale and Plasmodium vivax are the only species to have dormant liver stages.
+- True or False: Plasmodium ovale and Plasmodium vivax are the only species with dormant liver stages.

 - Life Cycles, Modes of Transmission, and Clinical Manifestations of the Different Plasmodium Species